richardbwang/RW-Template/README.md

 - Tune PID values for optimal performance
 - Test motion functions like `driveTo`, `turnToAngle`, and `moveToPoint` individually
 - Use odometry for advanced navigation (with or without tracking wheels)
-- Don’t hesitate to reach out to mentors or the VEX community for help
+- Don’t hesitate to reach out to me or the VEX community for help
+- Join our discord (link is in the description)

 ### 8. Where to Start

-- Set up ports and devices in `robot-config.cpp` and `robot-config.h`
+- Set up ports and devices in `custom/src/robot-config.cpp` and `custom/include/robot-config.h`
-- Input chassis measurements and PID values in `motor-control.cpp`
+- Input chassis measurements and PID values in `custom/src/robot-config.cpp`
 - Confirm movement and controls via driver control testing
 - Create and test simple autonomous routines
 - Expand with more complex logic and paths as you grow confident